Skip to Content

-Are you planning to visit the Bruges Christmas Market in 2023 (winter 2023-2024) and wondering what to expect, what to do, or where exactly to go?
-Or maybe you are researching the best Christmas Markets in Belgium and wondering if the Bruges Christmas Market is worth it?
+Are you planning to visit the Bruges Christmas Market in 2024 and wondering what to expect, what to do, or where exactly to go?

+We live in Belgium and visit the Bruges Christmas Market every winter.
 This insider’s guide should give you a good idea of what to expect when visiting the Bruges Christmas Market and Winter Glow winter experience this winter season.

 You can also find some practical information about the Bruges ice skating rink, Christmas tree, light experience trail, and pictures that will give you a better idea of what it’s like to visit Bruges during the Christmas season.